lomashbhattarai/jekyll-now/_posts/2020-08-15-OptimisticUI.markdown

         }
       },
       finalIsProductInCart(){
-      return this.tempIsProductInCart || this.isProductInCart
+      return this.tempIsProdcutInCart || this.isProductInCart
       }
     },
     watch: {
       isProductInCart() {
-        this.tempIsProductInCart = false
+        this.tempIsProdcutInCart = false // Once the cart is updated with actual data, let's use that instead of the temporary state
-        // Once the cart is updated with actual data, let's use that instead of the temporary state }
+      }
     },
     methods: {
       ...mapActions("cart", ["addToCart"]),
       addProductToCart() {
         try {
-          this.tempIsProductInCart = true
+          this.tempIsProdcutInCart = true
           this.addToCart(this.product);
         } catch (err) {
-            this.tempIsProductInCart = false
+            this.tempIsProdcutInCart = false
         }
       }
     }